-of training, etc. 1 - 2.
+of training, etc. · • 2.
 Learning: To assess whether the learning objectives for the programme are met.
-2. Input Identifying educational strategies most likely to achieve the desired result Embraces planning, design, development and delivery of training 2.
-Intervention: Identifying the reason for the existence of the gap between the present and desirable performance to find pout if training is the solution to the problem.
-3. Behaviour: To assess whether job performance changes as a result of training.
-3. Process Assessing the implementati on of the educational program.
-Gathering data resulting from the 3.Impact: Evaluating the h difference between the preand post-training data.
+2. Input: Identifying educational strategies most likely to achieve the desired result.
+2. Process: Embraces planning, design, development and delivery of training programmes. the reason for the existence of the gap between the present and desirable 3.
+Behaviour: To assess whether job performance changes as a result of training.
+3. Process: Assessing the implementati on of the educational program.
+3. Output: Gathering data resulting from the training interventions.
+3.Impact: Evaluating the difference between the pre and post-training data.
 4. Results: To assess cost versus benefits of training programs, i.e., organizationa l impact in terms of reduced costs, improved quality of work, increased quantity of work, etc. 4.
-Product Gathering information regarding the results of the educational intervention to interpret its worth and merit.
-Longer-term results associated with improvement in the corporation's bottom line-its profitability, 4.
+Product: Gathering information regarding the results of the educational intervention to interpret its worth and merit.
+4. Outcomes: Longer-term results associated with improvement in the corporation's bottom line-its profitability, competitiveness, etc. 4.
 Value: Measuring differences in quality, productivity, service of sales all of which can be expresses in terms of dollars.